node-red/designs/designs/ui-module/README.md

 UI_SUBGROUP_I instance node sets the value specified in the corresponding SUBFLOW instance _UI_GROUP property to the value specified in group.

+### Add features for UI modules to Node-RED

+To support UI module function, Node-RED must have the following additions.

+1. Acquisition of subflow information

+  - Additional functions
+   Server-side RED.nodes.getNode () supports getting subflow instance information.
+  - Background
+  When displaying the widget, get the Config node information added to the UI module based on the subflow information.
+   It is necessary to get the subflow information from the ID of the subflow instance that the widget node has.
+   The current API returns a null value and cannot get the subflow information.

+2. Node ID remapping on flow import

+ - Function addition
+    Defaults HTML definition extension adds definition of subflow node-to-node relationships.
+ - Background
+   The Config node for the UI Module has a one-to-one reference with the subflow.Get a reference to the UI Module Config node based on the subflow instance ID that the widget has.

+See below for details.
+[Add features for UI Module](https://github.com/node-red-hitachi/node-red-notes/blob/master/Teleconference/20201124/08-Add_features_for_UI_Module.pptx)

 ## History

   - 2020-02-10 - Initial Design Note
   - 2020-07-29 - Update Design Note
+  - 2020-12-14 - Added about the required Node-RED additional function